botpress/botpress/docs/guide/docs/managing/user-auth.md

 }
 ```

 Now we need to find a way to send the user to Twitter Authentication.
-We will define a route in our router in which we call passport.js to initiate the authentication flow.
+We will define a route in our router that we call passport.js to initiate the authentication flow.
 The following route in a custom router does the trick.

 ```ts
 router.get('/auth', async (req: ReqWithSession, res) => {